dusanlos/kpn-tech-talent-assignment/README.md

 - Role-based access:
   - **Admin:** Can create, update, and delete customers
   - **User:** Can only create new customers
+- Database is automatically populated on running the backend

 ## Technology Stack
 - **Backend:** Spring Boot (Java 17)